Metropolitan Fire Brigade (Melbourne): History

 The first known fire brigade in Melbourne was the volunteer Melbourne Fire Prevention Society established in 1845.
 Over a period of years a number of volunteer brigades were formed bearing the names of insurance companies and municipalities, and other institutions e.g. Carlton Brewery, Fitzroy Temperance.
 There was intense rivalry between these brigades.
 Buildings had wooden or metal plaques in the form of an insurance brigades coat of arms or firemark affixed to their exteriors denoting which insurance company had the building under its care.
 When the fire alarm was given many companies would rush to the scene, the mark would be inspected, and only the brigade that owned the mark would fight the fire while the other companies would do their best to hinder the operation.
 By 1890 there were 56 such volunteer brigades in Melbourne.

 After several serious fires in 1890, with the loss of life of six firefighters in addition to loss of property, the Fire Brigades Act 1890 was passed with the aim of uniting these rival fire brigades.
 The first meeting of the Metropolitan Fire Brigade (MFB) board took place on 6 March 1891, and led to the disbanding of the then 56 volunteer brigades in Melbourne on 30 April 1891 with an invitation to firefighters to join the new organisation.
-On May 1, 1891 the Melbourne Fire Brigade became the main fire brigade in Melbourne.
+On 1 May 1891, the Melbourne Fire Brigade became the main fire brigade in Melbourne.
 The first annual report of the MFB stated its strength as "59 permanent firefighters, 229 auxiliary firefighters, 4 steam fire engines, 25 horse drawn hose carts and 58 hose reels...
 33 horses and 48 stations".
 In 1891, the Brigade attended 816 calls and 485 fires, of which 188 fires were classified as serious.

 The first fire station constructed by the MFB was the Eastern Hill Fire Station, opposite St Peter's, Eastern Hill, one of the highest points in the city of Melbourne.
 Construction commenced in 1891 and the station opened on 3 November 1893.
 The building contained living quarters, stables, workshops, and offices.
-A watchtower was initially manned 24 hours a day.
+A watchtower was initially occupied 24 hours a day.
 Firefighters lived on the premises until the 1970s.

 In 1950, volunteer and partly-paid firefighters were discontinued in favour of solely full-time fire service.
 In September 1988, female firefighters were permitted to join the MFB.

 The MFB had more than 2200 employees, including over 1900 firefighters and almost 350 corporate staff.

 In 2019, legislation to abolish the MFB and replace it with a new organisation, Fire Rescue Victoria (FRV), passed the Parliament of Victoria.
 When the changes are implemented in 2020, FRV will assume all of the functions of the MFB, as well as employing all paid firefighters across the state, including those on the outskirts of Melbourne and in regional cities previously employed by the Country Fire Authority.